 - Add media, video galleries, etc.

-If you take advantage of incoming traffic to find out what problems your users are trying to solve, you can have an endless funnel of ideas for new products and services, all of which provide new opportunities to generate additional traffic.
+If you take advantage of incoming traffic to listen to what problems your users are trying to solve, you can develop new products, services, and solutions, all of which can provide you with new opportunities to generate additional web traffic.

 - Add an e-commerce store to your business.

-If you plan to provide products, services, and solutions online (as opposed to just providing information), then some of the more useful WordPress plugins you may want to consider adding to your website include:
+If you plan to provide products and services online (as opposed to just providing information), then some of the more useful plugins you may want to add to your website include:

 - Membership Site plugins (e.g. Wishlist Member, S2 Member, etc.)